AthleteX-DAO/athletex-sops/Strategic_Plan.md

 Greater than $10m in quarterly trading volume by Q3 2023

-Optically positioned as the NASDAQ of Athlete Performance
+Optically positioned as the NASDAQ for Athletes

 Greater than 1,000 MOM, and growing at a rate of 5x annualized